Getting started¶

 In the

-: The identifier of the Zotero library to get data from.
+MYAPP_SECRET_KEY: This parameter is required for generating secure tokens in web forms.
+It should have a hard to guess value, and should really remain secret.
+For this reason, never add your.envfile to a code repository.MYAPP_ZOTERO_API_KEY: Your Zotero API key.
+See API key creation instructions.MYAPP_ZOTERO_LIBRARY_ID: The identifier of the Zotero library to get data from.
 For a personal library the value is your userID, as found on https://www.zotero.org/settings/keys (you must be logged-in).
-For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869"
+For a group library this value is the groupID of the library, as found in the URL of the library (e.g., the groupID of the library at https://www.zotero.org/groups/2348869/kerko_demo is"2348869").MYAPP_ZOTERO_LIBRARY_TYPE: The type of library to get data from, either"user"for a personal library, or"group"for a group library.

 A